petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search/setting-up-a-text-embedding-provider.md

    ```{important}
    The Embedding Vector Dimensions must match that of the configured model.
 The model is specified in txtai using the `config.yml` file.
 See the model's documentation to configure the proper number of dimensions.
    ```

+Before saving the configuration, click the _Test Configuration_ button to ensure that Liferay can connect with the Hugging Face Inference Endpoint and that the settings are correct.